Board of Directors

 Judith Joy, PhD, RN

 Judith Joy is an experienced nurse leader and healthcare advocate.
 Committed to optimizing health through involvement in professional and volunteer activities her recent attention has been drawn to work on climate action.
 During the pandemic Dr. Joy acted as the statewide volunteer coordinator of a group that made daily calls to congregate care facilities.
 It was clear that climate had fostered both the development and spread of Covid and other diseases (Lyme).
 Also, in volunteering to vaccinate she became aware of the impact of air quality on the health of seniors with chronic disease.
 Climate and ecology concerns are not a recent interest.
 An avid gardener, she has composted for years.
 Changes in weather patterns have made gardening challenging, with erratic temperature and rain.
 She has noted with alarm changes in water supply that made garden watering difficult.
 As a lifelong outdoors person she has seen changes in the northern forests from acid rain.
 More recently, invasions of previously rare insect species have impacted the health of many trees including our sugar maples.
 Trees we depend upon for our clear air and support our economy.
 Many will recognize the picture as the summit of Welch (and Dicky), one of the most popular hikes in NH, she did in October, 2021.
-Dr. Joy is currently the President of the Board of Directors for the Northeast Multistate Division, a business collaborative of state nursing associations.
 She is a past president of the New Hampshire Nurses along with other elected and appointed positions.
 Recently retired, she was Associate Professor of Nursing and Public Health at Colby-Sawyer College in NH.
 Before working as an educator she specialized in information systems, consulting with hospitals and clinics to improve health care using computers including an installation at the White House.
 Dr. Joy graduated with her doctorate from the University of Texas at Austin in Higher Education Leadership.
 She attended the University of New York at Buffalo for a master’s degree in critical care nursing and a baccalaureate in Psychology.

 Kaitlynn Liset is a Clinical Assistant Professor at the University of New Hampshire, Department of Nursing and an active clinical nurse based in acute care community hospital settings.
 Having earned a Bachelor of Science in Environmental Conservation Studies prior to her career in nursing, her interests in climate and health have afforded the opportunity to transform passion and profession into advocacy through education.
-Currently she is Chair of the NH Nurses Association Commission on Planetary Health and a 2022 – 2023 Environmental Health Nurse Fellow with the Alliance of Nurses for Healthy Environments.
-Current projects are centered on educating and engaging with healthcare professionals, health and human services students, senior elected officials, and the public regarding climate change, health equity and climate solutions.
+Currently she is PhD student in the Natural Resources and Earth Systems Science doctoral program at the University of New Hampshire (UNH), was awarded the 2023 UNH Sustainability Champion Award and the 2024 New Hampshire Nurses Association "Champion of Nursing" award and was a 2022 – 2023 Environmental Health Nurse Fellow with the Alliance of Nurses for Healthy Environments.
+Her interests include projects centered on educating and engaging with healthcare professionals, health and human services students, senior elected officials, and the public regarding climate change, health equity and climate solutions.

 Aruna Muthumanickam, MBBS